 International students will also be added to ABSC-GRAINT@uoguelph.ca if they list themselves as international in their webpage.

 For anything else...

-The staff at the Main Office, particularly our Graduate Secretary, are available to assist you at any point in your graduate program.
+The staff at the Main Office, particularly our Graduate Program Assistant, are available to assist you at any point in your graduate program.
 Come down and shoot them a question!
 You can find information regarding who you should go to for specific questions on the Administrative Staff page.
 You can also email or talk to the department's Graduate Coordinator, the faculty member responsible for graduate policy and procedures here.